 Scoring the Game

-If the serve goes in and the other player is success at returning it, players continue hitting the ball back and forth until it hits the net, hits it out of bounds, or misses the ball.
-Any of the aforementioned events will cause one player to gain or lose a point.
+- If the serve goes in and the other player is successful at returning it, players continue hitting the ball back and forth until it hits the net, lands out of bounds, or someone misses the ball.
+Any of the aforementioned events will cause one player to gain a point at the expense of the other player.

-The game continues until the score reaches 40.
-If the game is tied at 40, it is also known as a “deuce.”, which is tennis lingo a tie.
+- The game continues until the score reaches 40 at which point the player on 40 can win the game by winning the next point.
+If the game is tied at 40, it is known as a “deuce.”, which in tennis lingo means a tie.
 In order to break the stalemate, a player must earn two points in a row.

 Scoring a Set

-One set consists of six games; the first person to win six games wins the set.
+- One set consists of six games; the first person to win six games and be 2 games ahead wins the set.

 Scoring the Match